wangyongjie-ntu/Awesome-explainable-AI/README.md

 ![Trends](https://github.com/iversonicter/awesome-explainable-AI/blob/master/fig/Trend_Xai.png)

 The figure below illustrates several use cases of XAI.
 Here we also divide the publications into serveal categories based on this figure.
-It is challenges to organise these papers well.
-It is good to hear your voice.
+It is challenging to organise these papers well.
+Good to hear your voice!

 ![Use cases](https://github.com/iversonicter/awesome-explainable-AI/blob/master/fig/use_cases.png)